 Best place for craft beer breweries

 The second-largest city in Michigan, Grand Rapids has gotten its groove on thanks to beer.
 Around 25 craft breweries operate in the city proper, plus heaps more in nearby towns.
 The Ale Trail takes you there.
-What makes the scene so popular is the breweries' density – you can walk between many makers – and the relatively low cost of drinking.
+There are so many breweries around town that you can walk between many of them, and the bonus is the beers are relatively inexpensive.
 Brewery Vivant is foremost among the lineup, pouring Belgian-style suds in an atmospheric old chapel.

 Detour: When you get off the barstool, Frederik Meijer Gardens & Sculpture Park awaits, where you can nose through exotic landscapes and eyeball works by world-famous chiselers.